Energy Efficiency Standards

 Large industrial users are allowed to opt out of participation in utility demand-side management programs.

-The General Assembly updated Indiana’s resource planning requirements by legislation in 2015.
-The Indiana Code requires electric utilities to file integrated resource plans that consider both supply and demand-side resources to meet future energy needs.
-The Indiana Utility Regulatory Commission (IURC) began updating its rules for IRPs to be consistent with statutory requirements in 2015 through a collaborative public comment process.
-Formal rulemaking is expected to complete in 2017.
-Under the revised rules, utilities will file IRPs every 3 years to cover a 20-year planning horizon.
+Indiana Code requires electric utilities to file integrated resource plans that consider both supply and demand-side resources to meet future energy needs.
+The Indiana Utility Regulatory Commission (IURC) IRP rules require the state's generating utilities to file IRPs every 3 years, on a staggered schedule, to cover a 20-year planning horizon.
+The IRP process in Indiana is uncontested and undocketed.
+There is a strong stakeholder engagement requirement.

 Rate Structures & Incentives